 - Times: open everyday 10:30am-7:00pm, exceptionally on Friday nights until 10pm, Angelina café hours: open everyday 10:00am-7:00pm

 While the stunning Petit Palais was first built for the 1900 World’s Fair, it opened as a public museum just two short years after.
 Unlike the neighboring Grand Palais, the Petit Palais houses its own permanent collection, including works by some of the most well-known painters such as Théodore Géricault, Gustave Courbet and Paul Cézanne.
-However, the real beauty of and reason to visit the Petit Palais in our expert opinion is the actual building itself, coupled of course with the Petit Palais’ secret café and garden.
+However, the real beauty of and reason to visit the Petit Palais in our expert opinion is the actual building itself, coupled with the Petit Palais’ secret café and garden.
 The garden is advertised as “an oasis of greenery in the heart of the museum”.
 The best part is, that the cafe overlooks the gardens so you can enjoy your cup of coffee or tea while also enjoying the view!

 INSIDR inside tip: The permeant collection of the Petit Palais is one of the few free museums in Paris, meaning that you do not have to feel guilty about indulging in a pastry or even proper meal at the café after your visit!